Des McAnuff: Awards and nominations

-McAnuff has won two Tony Awards: as Best Director (Musical) in 1985 for Big River and again in 1993 for The Who's Tommy.
+McAnuff has won the Tony Award for Best Direction of a Musical twice: first in 1985 for Big River and again in 1993 for The Who's Tommy.
 He was nominated in 1993 for Best Book (Musical), with Pete Townshend on The Who's Tommy, and in 1995 as Best Director (Musical) for How to Succeed in Business Without Really Trying.
-He was nominated again in 2006 for Best Direction of a Musical, for Jersey Boys, based on the story of Frankie Valli and the Four Seasons.
+He was nominated again in 2006 for Jersey Boys, based on the story of Frankie Valli and the Four Seasons.
 Although he did not win, the production won Best Musical that year.
-In 2019 he received another Tony nomination for Best Direction of a Musical for Ain't Too Proud.
+In 2019 he received another Tony nomination for Ain't Too Proud.

 He was awarded the Laurence Olivier Theatre Award for Best Director of 1996 for The Who's Tommy at the Shaftesbury Theatre.
 In May 2012, McAnuff received the National Arts Centre Award, a companion award of the Governor General's Performing Arts Awards, Canada's highest honour in the performing arts.
 He was invested as a Member of the Order of Canada (CM) in 2013.